 The Center for Maxillofacial Prosthodontics is an example of how the College strives to expand its availability of services to patients of North Texas.

 Rehabilitation of patients with head and neck disabilities is difficult and requires close interactions among several health science disciplines.
 The Maxillofacial Prosthodontist is the primary person involved in many facets of patient care, and is therefore the individual who is in the best position to coordinate the efforts required in this complex rehabilitative process.
 Members of the team include oral and maxillofacial surgeons, plastic surgeons, radiologists, oncologists, head and neck surgeons, neurosurgeons, otolaryngologists, periodontists, orthodontists, social workers, speech therapists, occupational therapists, among others.
-The team at Baylor College of Dentistry is one of several craniofacial teams in the Dallas - Fort Worth Metroplex that can bring together the needed specialists to evaluate and treat these patients.
+The team at Texas A&M University Baylor College of Dentistry is one of several craniofacial teams in the Dallas - Fort Worth Metroplex that can bring together the needed specialists to evaluate and treat these patients.

 The fundamental objective of this Center is to provide prosthodontic reconstruction for those patients with orofacial defects resulting from birth defects, trauma, or following treatment for head and neck cancers.
 Defects of this type can lead to altered function and an inability to participate in normal activities, which has a negative impact on the patient's psychosocial behavior.
 The Center also addresses the need for a focal point for the education of medical, dental, and auxiliary dental health personnel.
 Clinical research is carried out as part of patient care and follow-up.
 Treatment procedures are linked to the overall teaching and research efforts of the College.